Converting Your Garage Into a Home Office | Free Design Guide

 Remember About the Insulation and Heating

 If your garage is not insulated yet, it’s high time to do it – especially since it will lower your electricity and heating bills.
 Speaking about it – heating and air conditioning are other significant aspects of a garage conversion.
 After all, you probably want the space to be as comfortable as possible, which is not really the case if you are freezing to death or overheating.
-So when converting your garage into a home office don’t forget about heating and cooling.
+So when converting your garage into a home office don’t forget to find the best garage heater and ac.

 Consider the Flooring